-- Costs in relation to pass through items that are not captured in Table 4, including business rates (except for business rates on non-operational buildings). - Interest, other financing and tax costs (except for business rates on non-operational buildings and stamp duty land tax). - any costs or legal fees incurred relating to an application for a Judicial Review or an appeal to the CMA in respect of a decision made by Ofgem.17 - 1.11.
-It should also be noted that pension deficit repair payments relating to any incremental deficit (ie not part of the established deficit) are considered to be part of the ESO's salary / staff costs and as such are part of totex. - 1.12.
-For avoidance of doubt, in each case normal ongoing pension service costs will follow employment costs in each activity to RAV. - 1.13.
+- Costs in relation to pass through items that are not captured in Table 4, including business rates (except for business rates on non-operational buildings). - Interest, other financing and tax costs (except for business rates on non-operational buildings and stamp duty land tax). - any costs or legal fees incurred relating to an application for a Judicial Review or an appeal to the CMA in respect of a decision made by Ofgem.17 - Any costs relating to the delivery of FSO Transition Activities and derived in accordance with Special Condition 4.2 Part J. - 1.41.
+It should also be noted that pension deficit repair payments relating to any incremental deficit (ie not part of the established deficit) are considered to be part of the ESO's salary / staff costs and as such are part of totex. - 1.42.
+For avoidance of doubt, in each case normal ongoing pension service costs will follow employment costs in each activity to RAV. - 1.43.
 Costs added to RAV are all intended to refer to costs incurred by the ESO or a related party of the ESO undertaking regulated business activities.
 Where those costs are recharged to the ESO, they should not include any internal profit margins of the ESO or related party, except where permitted.
-The treatment of related party margins is set out in paragraphs 1.22 to 1.27 below. - 1.14.
+The treatment of related party margins is set out in paragraphs 1.22 to 1.27 below. - 1.44.
 For the avoidance of doubt, costs that are eligible for a re-opener mechanism will follow the totex treatment as set out above at the time they are incurred.